Scroll to navigation

 enforce=none||

 (default: enforce=everyone) The PAM module can be configured to warn of weak passwords only, but not actually enforce strong passwords.
-The users setting will enforce strong passwords for invocations by non-root users only.
+The users setting is like everyone for all PAM services except chpasswd and passwd.
+For these two PAM services users will enforce strong passwords for invocations by non-root users only.

 Normally, the PAM module uses getpwnam(3) to obtain the user's personal login information and use that during the password strength checks.
 This behavior can be disabled with the non-unix option.